Combine (Half-Life): Fan works

 The use of sandbox applications like Garry's Mod have allowed for Combine non-player characters to be used in a variety of webcomics and machinima productions.
 In one webcomic, Concerned, the Combine are portrayed as a highly bureaucratic and often inept organization.
 One issue shows a Civil Protection briefing for attempting to capture the comic's protagonist Gordon Frohman, in which officers are instructed to cluster around explosive barrels, seek cover on unstable structures and rappel down from bridges in front of fast moving vehicles.
 In another example, the machinima series Combine Nation follows Civil Protection officers in a similar style to police procedural documentaries.
-The officers perform their duties with various twists, such as the team's medical officer having an obsession with adhesive bandages and the legal consultant, an Overwatch soldier, favoring dramatic entries, such as throwing flashbangs, which often backfire on him.
-Another web series, called The Combine, parodies the TV show The Office.
-This series attempts to portray the combine as an intergalactic corporation that suffers from everyday office issues and problems.
-One episode shows the soldiers attempting to bypass an Internet filter so they can watch videos online instead of working.
 Other media portray the Combine with more serious overtones, such as the live-action video The Combine Interview, which parodies an interview with Tom Cruise discussing Scientology.
 The video, described by both Joystiq and Kotaku as "creepy", instead presents an interview with a Civil Protection officer discussing the Combine's rule of Earth, adapting Cruise's words to fit the Combine theme.
 PC Gamer UK noted that "the suggestion, of course, is that Scientology's purpose or self-image in some way resembles that of the homogenizing intergalactic murderous alien collective".